15 Best Books to Improve Mental Health in 2023

 She said: "I was 15 years old when I first watched "Tess".
 At that time, I recognized the role very much.
 Ten years later, I picked up this book for the second time, and I only felt that Tess was too much.
 Pessimistic.

 After another ten years, I watched it for the third time and found that her decision was understandable.
-Looking back at the same book from time to time is good for our lives, which helps us to better understand Knowing oneself.
+Looking back at the same book from time to time is good for our lives, it helps us to better understand Ourselves.

 We will find that we are like an onion.
 As our experience increases, our hearts are wrapped in layers."